Adnan0o7/PyYelp/README.md

 # PyYelp
- Use case for YELP api with python
+ Use case for using external apis with python